mvdan/gofumpt/README.md

 * Working directory: `$ProjectFileDir$`
 * Environment variables: `GOROOT=$GOROOT$;GOPATH=$GOPATH$;PATH=$GoBinDirs$`

-To avoid unecessary runs, you should disable all checkboxes in the *Advanced* section.
+To avoid unnecessary runs, you should disable all checkboxes in the *Advanced* section.

 #### Vim-go